 How to Approach Underdog 3-Team Best Ball Drafts

-While many drafters are waiting for the Best Ball Mania tournament to drop on Underdog, there’s a hidden gem in the lobby right now that’s ripe for drafting.
+While many drafters are hitting the Best Ball Mania V tournament on Underdog or waiting for the cheaper dog-themed versions to drop, there’s a hidden gem in the lobby right now that’s ripe for drafting.
 The three-team drafts are fast, fun, and should be considered comparable to cash games in DFS, similar to how you'd approach 50/50s and double-ups.

-Right now in April, Underdog is only offering a $3 superflex version but will likely feature a $3, $25, and $100 option in their fast, 30-second per pick format, along with a slow, eight-hour version of the $100 contest.
-These are a great way to grab an edge if you approach them right and are also helpful to counterbalance some of those tournament entry fees.
+Right now, Underdog is offering $3, $5, $10, $25, $50, $100, and $500 options in their fast, 30-second per-pick format.
+These are a great way to grab an edge if you approach them right and the inexpensive versions are also helpful to counterbalance some of those tournament entry fees.

 Basic Three-Team Tips

-Don’t get too cute with roster construction: These leagues are now 20 rounds instead of 18, so you can certainly play around with your last few picks, but going super-heavy on QB or TE to deprive others will rarely pay off.
-Stick with 3QB/6RB/7WR/2TE, and then grab the best player available at the end.
+Don’t get too cute with roster construction: These leagues are 18 rounds, so you can certainly play around with your last few picks, but going super-heavy on QB or TE to deprive others will rarely pay off.
+Stick with 2QB/6RB/7WR/2TE, and then grab the best player available at the end.
 If you miss out on top tight ends, which we’ll get to later, a third is probably a good idea, along with the best available pass-catcher in the final round.

-Take advantage of ADP: Underdog uses 12-team ADP in their system with no reference to three or even six-team drafts.
-This is exploitable since there will be new drafters trying out three-teamers for the first time who will just go by the site’s ADP or their own ranking for 12-team formats.
+Take advantage of ADP: Underdog uses 12-team ADP in their system with no reference to two, three, four, or even six-team drafts.
+This is exploitable since there will be new drafters trying out three-teamers for the first time who will just go by the site’s ADP or their own rankings for 12-team formats.

 Positional tiers are even more important: It’s extremely valuable to go in knowing your tiers, particularly for QB and TE.
 I’ll go into more detail later.